Rinsanga1/OpenWeatherApp/README.md

     API_KEY=your_openweather_api_key
     ```

-3. Run the Flask application(make sure you are in parent dir ;not in the OpenWeather dir):
+3. Run the Flask application:

     ```bash
-    flask --app OpenWeather run
+    flask --app flaskr run
     ```

+3.1 Run the Flask application(for debug):

+    ```bash
+    flask --app flaskr run --debug
+    ```

-4. Open your web browser and go to [http://localhost:5000/](http://localhost:5000/).
+4. Open your web browser and go to the host provided when you run flask

 5. Enter the city, state, and country in the form and click "Search" to get weather information. eg : Aizawl , MZ , India